Sequential metric dimension for random graphs: Introduction

 The binary nature of the answers to distance queries in Erd\H{o}s-R\'enyi graphs suggests that our setup has close connections with Generalized Binary Search \cite{nowak2011geometry}.
 In a sense, our problem setup can be seen as the dual version of graph binary search introduced by \cite{emamjomeh2016deterministic}, where the observations reveal the first edge in the shortest path instead of its length.
 Although the two models share some similarities, we must point out that while \cite{emamjomeh2016deterministic} focuses on an algorithm for general graphs (with noisy but adaptive observations), our work provides asymptotically almost sure results on the sample complexity of an algorithm and a matching lower bound for all possible algorithms on Erd\H{o}s-R\'enyi graphs (with noiseless observations), thus the authors aim for different goals.
 In terms of goals, the work most similar to ours is perhaps \cite{dudek2019note}.
-In their paper, the authors consider a version of the Cop and Robber game on Erd\H{o}s-R\'enyi graphs: The target can ``move'' between turns, and in order to locate this moving target, it is not the number of turns but the number of sensors that the player selects in each turn that we want to minimize.
-The authors of \cite{dudek2019note} also build on the results of \cite{bollobas2012metric}, although they only consider diameter two Erd\H{o}s-R\'enyi graphs, and they do not need to use the expansion properties.
-The recent work by \cite{lecomte2020noisy} also has very similar goals as our paper, but they assume a more complicated model (noisy observations) with less complicated graph structure (path graphs).
+In their paper, the authors consider a version of the Cop and Robber game on Erd\H{o}s-R\'enyi graphs of diameter two: The target can ``move'' between turns, and in order to locate this moving target, it is not the number of turns but the number of sensors that the player selects in each turn that we want to minimize.
+Recently, the results of \cite{dudek2019note} were extended by \cite{dudek2019localization} to Erd\H{o}s-R\'enyi graphs with a diameter larger than two, and they found that in that range, the number of sensors needed in the Cop and Robber game is strictly less then the SMD.
+Similarly to our proofs, the proofs in \cite{dudek2019localization} make use of the expansion properties developed in \cite{bollobas2012metric}.
+Finally, we also mention the recent work by \cite{lecomte2020noisy}, where a noisy version of the SMD is studied in path graphs.

 The methods in this paper connect several different ideas developed in different communities; these ideas have not been connected before.
 In Section \ref{warmup1}, we abstract out one of the key ideas of \cite{bollobas2012metric} and connect it with the Birthday Problem.
 In Section \ref{warmup}, we connect the SMD with Generalized Binary Search \cite{nowak2011geometry}.
 In Section \ref{metric}, we introduce the expansion properties of $\mathcal{G}(N,p)$ random graphs.
 In Section \ref{main_result}, we combine the ideas of Sections \ref{warmup} and \ref{metric} and present the main result of this paper.
 Finally, we conclude the paper with a discussion in Section \ref{discussion}, and we place some of the proofs to the end of the paper for better readability.